tnichols217/notes/EBME 105/2 - Design.md

 - Completely remove ALL ambiguity and realize all plans
 - Try it out to find out if it works or not
 - Moves from theory into real world practice
+- Records and documents all problems and solutions

 #### Testing
 Testing to see if the product works on multiple levels in order: